-In a case FSCL investigated, we concluded that 'imminent' means that death must be about to happen, or is very likely to happen soon, in the next 6-12 months.
+FSCL take 'imminent' to mean that death must be about to happen, or is very likely to happen, in the next 6-18 months.

 The member needs to give the supervisor medical evidence to support their withdrawal application.

 The supervisor cannot approve the withdrawal if they are not reasonably satisfied, based on the evidence before them, that the member meets the withdrawal criteria.